The connectivity at infinity of a manifold and $L^{q,p}$-Sobolev inequalities: Preliminary results from non-linear potential theory

+\begin{definition} A Riemannian manifold $(M,g)$ is said to be $p$-\emph{parabolic} if the $p$-capacity of every compact set $K\subset M$ vanishes.
+The manifold is $p$-\emph{hyperbolic} if it contains a compact set of positive $p$-capacity. \end{definition} Compact manifolds are obviously $p$-parabolic for any $p$.
+It is not hard to prove that on a connected $p$-hyperbolic manifold, every compact set of positive measure has positive $p$-capacity.

-It is not hard to prove that on a compact manifold, the $p$-capacity of any compact set vanishes.
-The next result gives further equivalent characterizations of $p$-parabolicity.
+The next result gives further equivalent characterizations of $p$-parabolicity, we show in particular that $p$-parabolicity is equivalent to an exterior maximum principle.
 Note that the equivalence between (ii) -- (iv) below is proved following arguments valid in the case $p=2$ (see e.g. \cite{PRS-Progress}) while the equivalence with condition (v) is a result in \cite{GT-axiomatic}.
-Furthermore, the equivalence (i) -- (ii) was already observed in \cite{Ho-Dissertation} using the non-linear Green function introduced by the author.
-However, we shall provide a new and somewhat direct argument that we feel interesting in its own.
+Furthermore, the equivalence (i) -- (ii) was already observed in \cite{Ho-Dissertation} using the non-linear Green function introduced by the author, and can be deduced from the results in \cite{Tr-PAMS}.
+However, we provide a new and direct argument.
 Finally, to the best of our knowledge, the explicit equivalence (iii) -- (iv) has never been observed before.

-\begin{theorem} Let $\left( M,\left\langle ,\right\rangle \right) $ be a complete Riemannian manifold.
+\begin{theorem} Let $\left( M,g \right) $ be a complete Riemannian manifold.
 The following conditions are equivalent.

 \begin{enumerate} \item[(i)] $M$ is $p$-parabolic.